ashaydave/WindControl/README.md

 A wind sound generator plugin with intensity, amplitude, resonance, speed, pan, whistle and howl controls.
-Just drag and drop the .dll file into Unity > Assets > Plugins folder in your Unity project, then add the effect on your desired Audio Mixer track.
+[WINDOWS] Just drag and drop the .dll file into Unity > Assets > Plugins folder in your Unity project, then add the effect on your desired Audio Mixer track.

 If you'd like to build the solution yourself: